Maridalen

-Maridalen is a valley situated just north of Oslo, Norway, just above the suburb of Kjelsås.
-Considering that Maridalen is within the Oslo city limits, Maridalen has a very low population density.
+Maridalen is a valley in the north of Oslo, Norway, just above the suburb of Kjelsås.
+Considering that Maridalen is within the Oslo city limits, this area has a very low population density.
 The valley consists of forests, lakes and agricultural land.
 Most of the valley is made up of the lake Maridalsvannet, which serves as the primary source of drinking water for 90% of Oslo's population.
 The only hydroelectric powerplant within the City of Oslo, Hammeren Hydroelectric Power Station is located at Brekke in Maridalen.
-The valley is a popular recreational area with many hiking trails and cycling tracks for summer usage, and groomed cross-country trails in winter.
-Both the lake and valley are protected.
+The valley is a popular recreational area featuring many hiking trails, cycling tracks for summer usage, and groomed cross-country trails in winter.
+Both the lake and valley are protected by the community.
 Maridalen Church and the church ruins of the ancient St. Margaret's Church are located north of Maridalsvannet.
 A bus route runs along Maridalen, starting at Nydalen Subway Station.

 Railway

 The Gjøvik Railway Line passes through Maridalen.
 Originally, the trains stopped at three stations in the area.
-Movatn Station (created in 1900) is an unmanned station at Movatn.
-The Snippen stop (opened in 1934) was an unmanned train stop with the address Greveveien.
+Movatn Station (created in 1900) is an unstaffed station at Movatn.
+The Snippen stop (opened in 1934) was an unstaffed train stop with the address Greveveien.
 Sandermosen Station is a previously operated stop between Kjelsås Station and Snippen train stop.
 It was opened in 1909, but closed in 2006.